NEW: Bill Cosby's attorney calls ex-supermodel's claim of being raped "a fabricated lie"

 Since 2005, a handful of women have made the claims.
 This year, the accusations resurfaced, and earlier this month, a seemingly harmless post on Cosby’s Twitter account turned them into a social media storm.

-In its wake, one of his accusers, Barbara Bowman, turned to the public once more with an article in The Washington Post and interviews with CNN.
+After the accusations gained steam again, one of his accusers, Barbara Bowman, turned to the public once more with an article in The Washington Post and interviews with CNN.
+Bowman alleged she was drugged, then raped, though she said she never saw drugs.

 Bowman claims she was drugged, then raped, though she said she never saw drugs.
 “I woke up out of a very confused state not in my clothes,” she said.